For 2019’s list click here.

 The Things of Earth by Joe Rigney – Incredibly helpful and encouraging!
 Highly recommend for anyone struggling with the tension between living in light of eternity and not despising God’s good gifts in the present.
 Be ready for some major paradigm shifts.

 The Conviction to Lead by Albert Mohler – Very good!
 A must read for anyone wanting to be a wise steward of the leadership opportunities that God has given them.
+The section on decision-making has proven invaluable.

 Out of the Silent Planet by C.S.
 Lewis – Wonderful––though it starts out a bit slow.
 This is the first book in Lewis’s greatest fictional series: The Ransom Trilogy.
 Yes, it’s even better than Narnia.